ktmeaton/obsidian-public/academic/Plague Denmark Paper Notes.md

 ## Notes

-- Maybe remove the Viking-age samples?
+- Remove the Viking-age samples.
+- Remove the timeline phylogeny.
+- There is no monophyletic Danish clade.
+-

 ## Visuals